simonneutert/clojure-finance/README.md

          1e-4))))

 (deftest net-capital-value-over-periods-3-periods-test
-  (testing "the net capital value of a 3 year investment with same rate"
+  (testing "the net capital value of a 3 year investment with an interest rate of 4 %"
     (is (close-to
          (net-capital-value-over-periods 22 [[4 4] [10 4] [12 4]])
          1.7596723